ci landscape

 You might focus on competing businesses, customers, and other stakeholders, but also on products and markets as well as on economic, technological or legal factors.

-The main purpose of a competitive intelligence (CI) program is to ensure awareness and understanding of the external forces in the market as soon as they emerge, allowing you to quickly respond to risks and opportunities in your sales calls, messaging - even your pricing and product roadmap.
+The main purpose of a competitive intelligence (CI) program is to ensure awareness and understanding of the external forces in the market as soon as they emerge, allowing you to quickly respond to risks and opportunities in your sales calls, messaging, marketing - even your pricing and product roadmap.

 The impact of competitive intelligence is all around us, but it's easy to miss.
 Which have you noticed?

 Customer information is also used in pricing adjustments at an individual level.
 By identifying and tracking specific users, flight companies can flag when a potential customer is repeatedly searching for the same flight details.
-Knowing that this person really wants to fly on those dates, over time the airlines can safely increase the prices that one customers.
+Knowing that this person really wants to fly on those dates, over time the airlines can safely increase prices.
+I’ve even heard that prices vary by the brand of phone you use(?!).

 You can do the same.
 Particularly in a time of inflation or recession, you need to know in real time what your competitors are doing about pricing.
 Is it up?
 Is it down?
 Are they offering a promotion?
-Kompyte competitive pricing monitoring
+This method is also known as shifted-market pricing.
+Making reasonable adjustments based on demand or competitor pricing is not to be confused with price gouging or price fixing, of course!

-You can get started on monitoring competitor pricing with this handy pricing analysis template.
-Just make sure you keep it up to date and make sure your sales team is aware of changes.
+You can get started monitoring competitor pricing with this handy pricing analysis template.
+Keep it up to date and make sure your sales team is aware of changes so they’re ready to handle any pricing questions a prospect may raise.

 Wendy's is notorious for their spicy tweets, often made at the expense of their competitors.
-This approach is not for everyone, but whether you like it or not, it's impossible to deny the impact.
+This approach is not for everyone, but whether you like it or not, it’s hard not to laugh.
+And 222K Retweets are excellent for their brand recall.

-It's still a good idea to keep an eye on what your competitors are sharing on social to spot trends and see what kinds of posts and messaging are resonating with their audience.
-Whether you engage or just watch, social posts are often the first indicators in a change in pricing, new feature, or leadership change.
+It's still a good idea to keep an eye on what your competitors are sharing on social media to spot trends and see what kinds of posts and messaging are resonating with their audience.
+Whether you engage or just watch, social posts are often the first indicators in a change in pricing, a new feature, or new leadership.

-By focusing on a particular field and processing, reacting, and adapting rapidly to competitive intelligence insights, they can understand client pain points better and deliver superior solutions.
+By processing, reacting, and adapting rapidly to competitive intelligence insights, they can understand client pain points better and deliver superior solutions, faster.

 You can do the same, watching to see competitor hiring and layoff trends.
 Are they ramping up to support a new product offering?
 Is top talent back in the labor pool?